johnbywater/dcbdb/README.md

 The synchronous client functions effectively as a wrapper around the asynchronous client.

+The Rust UmaDB clients implement the same Rust traits and DCB object types used internally in the UmaDB server, and so effectively remotely present the internal server operations, using the same arguments, return values, and errors, with gRPC used as a transport layer.

 ### Retrieve Events from UmaDB  — `read()`

 Reads events from the event store, optionally with filters, sequence position, limits, and live subscription support.